DarrenZal/Quartz/content/GraphsForDeSci.md

     style S fill:#ffffff,color:#000
 ```

-[Discourse graphs](https://ask.pubpub.org/about) provide an elegent framework for structuring and sharing scientific arguments:
+[[DiscourseGraphs|Discourse graphs]] provide an elegent framework for structuring and sharing scientific arguments (see [[SemanticDensityPrinciple|Semantic Density Principle]] for how structured representation enhances effectiveness):
 - Questions that drive inquiry
 - Claims that propose answers
 - Evidence that supports claims